 Nespresso machines make excellent coffee with one button, thanks to the namesake pod.
-But that luxury has an overlooked cost: reports estimate that 56 billion pods end up in landfills yearly, contributing to our ever-increasing waste problem.
+But that luxury has an overlooked cost: we estimate that 44 billion pods end up in landfills yearly, contributing to our ever-increasing waste problem.
 Plus, the problem is even worse with so many plastic coffee pods.

 But, there’s no need to give up your life-giving coffee-drinking habit.
 Nespresso has changed a lot in recent years, including more emphasis on sustainability and recycling.
 I’ll cover everything you should know about how to recycle Nespresso pods, how to reuse them, and even what Nespresso does with recycled pods so that you can get your caffeine fix with peace of mind.

 Are Nespresso Pods Recyclable?

 Yes, Nespresso pods are recyclable because they’re made mainly of aluminum and a food-shellac coating.
 This is important because:

 - It keeps coffee fresh for a long time.
 I use my pods seasonally, and some wait for months to be used.
 Aluminum keeps the coffee grounds fresh for months.